Los Angeles Angels (PCL): Area rivals

-In 1909, the PCL added two teams to become a six-team league (in 1919 it added two more).
+In 1909, the PCL added two teams to become a six-team league (in 1919, it added two more).
 One of the new teams was located in the nearby town of Vernon, and the Angels had their first cross-town rival in the Vernon Tigers.
 Vernon, a small town, was one of only two cities in Los Angeles County that had legalized the sale of alcohol—with alcoholic beverages as an attraction, the Tigers attracted big crowds by the standards of the day, and won three pennants during their 17-year history.
-In 1919, the Tigers were purchased by Roscoe "Fatty" Arbuckle.
+In 1919, the Tigers were purchased by actor Roscoe "Fatty" Arbuckle.
 Opening day in 1919 featured a preliminary "game" which included Arbuckle, Tom Mix, and Buster Keaton.
-With the ratification of the 18th Amendment and the criminalizing of alcohol consumption, however, crowds became sparse and the Tigers were sold to San Francisco interests and moved there for the 1926 season.
+Later that year, with the ratification of the 18th Amendment and the criminalizing of alcohol consumption, crowds became sparse.
+The Tigers were sold to San Francisco interests, which included Herbert Fleishhacker, and moved there for the 1926 season, becoming the Mission Reds.

-The move of the Tigers prompted the owner of the Salt Lake Bees to move his team to Los Angeles for the 1926 season, where the team began play as the Hollywood Bees, but soon changed their name to the Hollywood Stars.
-This first version of the Stars, though supposedly representing Hollywood, actually played home games as tenants of the Angels at Wrigley Field.
+The move of the Tigers prompted the owner of the Salt Lake City Bees to move his team to Los Angeles for the 1926 season.
+The team began play as the Hollywood Bees, but soon changed their name to the Hollywood Stars.
+This first version of the Stars, supposedly representing Hollywood, actually played home games as tenants of the Angels at Wrigley Field.
 Though the Stars won pennants in 1929 and 1930, they never developed much of a fan base.
 They were merely a team to watch when the Angels were on the road.
-After the 1935 season, the Angels doubled the Stars’ rent, whereupon the Stars moved to San Diego for the 1936 season, becoming the San Diego Padres, and Los Angeles became a one-team city once more for the 1936 and 1937 seasons.
+After the 1935 season, the Angels doubled the Stars’ rent, whereupon the Stars moved to San Diego for the 1936 season, becoming the San Diego Padres, and Los Angeles became a one-team city for the 1936 and 1937 seasons.

-In 1938, the old Vernon Tigers, who had played in San Francisco as the Mission Reds since 1926, moved back to Los Angeles, this time as the second version of the Hollywood Stars and, like their predecessors, played their 1938 home games in Wrigley Field.
-After one season, though, the team was sold to new owners, among them Robert H. Cobb, owner of the Brown Derby restaurant and for whom the Cobb salad is named.
+In 1938, the former Vernon Tigers, who had played as the Mission Reds since 1926, moved back to Los Angeles and became the second iteration of the Hollywood Stars.
+Like their predecessors, they played their home games at Wrigley Field.
+After that season, the team was sold to new owners, amongst them Robert H. Cobb, co-owner of the Brown Derby restaurant chain and for whom the Cobb salad is named.
 They sold stock in the team to movie stars, movie moguls, and Hollywood civic leaders.
 Moreover, the team actually played in the Hollywood area, beginning in 1939 when Gilmore Field was opened in the Fairfax District adjacent to Hollywood.

 The new Stars (or "Twinks") caught on and became a very popular team, winning three pennants before 1958.
 They were genuine rivals to the Angels, and it was not uncommon for fights between the teams to break out during games.
-In fact, on August 2, 1953, a brawl between the two teams lasted 30 minutes, broken up only when 50 riot police were sent to Gilmore Field by Chief of Police William Parker, who was at home watching the game on television when the fight started.
+One instance occurred August 2, 1953, where a brawl between the two teams lasted 30 minutes, broken up only when 50 riot police were sent to Gilmore Field by LAPD Chief William Parker, who was at home watching the game on television when the fight started.